The Cost of Spinach

 There are many factors that will determine the shelf life of spinach.
 Fresh unopened spinach can last close to seven days if it is refrigerated, while opened but not refrigerated it could only be good for about five days.
 To know if your greens have gone bad you should always smell them and check out their color because they may turn darker in color or become more unpleasant smelling when going rancid.
 It’s also important to refrigerate spinach as soon as possible and only store it for short periods of time.
 It’s always better to wash the leaves of the spinach only right before you intend to eat it to have it last longer.

-If you’re buying spinach frozen or by the bag, consider going to the store-branded options.
+If you’re buying spinach frozen or by the bag or pack, consider going to the store-branded options.

 Many major brands offer coupons online and in stores so it’s worth checking out their prices before purchasing something.

-If you consider buying in bulk at wholesale clubs such as Costco or Sam’s Club for instance, where 16-ounce containers can retail anywhere between $3-$4, then you are sure to get the best deals.
+If you consider buying in bulk at wholesale clubs such as Costco or Sam’s Club for instance, where the retail price per a 16-ounce container can be anywhere between 3 and 4 dollars, then you are sure to get the best deals.

 Leave a Reply